 A resource developed by Unite Against Book Bans for library advocates everywhere.

-Libraries and library workers are in unparalleled times.
-Book challenges and censorship loom, we're facing funding obstacles for library services and buildings, all while libraries work to help communities navigate the fast-changing world of information, including the increase of artificial intelligence.
+Libraries and library workers are in unparalleled times with book challenges and censorship looming, funding obstacles for library services and buildings--and more as libraries help communities navigate the fast-changing world of information.

 how to use this Messaging Guide

-Conversations That Connect was created for anyone who cares about libraries and the freedom to read, including library professionals, library trustees and volunteers, local leaders, educators, and all other community members.
-The guide’s focus group-tested messages are intended to work with any audience.
+Conversations That Connect was created for use by anyone who cares about libraries and the freedom to read, including:

-In this guide you'll find new and reworked "message starters" that are based on 2025 focus group findings as well as conversations that current library advocates have been having in their communities.
+In this guide you'll find new and reworked "message starters" that are based on 2025 focus group findings as well as conversations that library advocates have been having in their communities.
+They are intended to be flexible so that you can customize them to your own voice and the audience you are trying to reach.

 Join The Fight Against Censorship And Defend The Freedom To Read.